bnb-chain/greenfield-data-marketplace-contracts/README.md

 Greenfield-data-marketplace is a marketplace protocol for safely and efficiently buying and selling data uploaded in [Greenfield](https://github.com/bnb-chain/greenfield-contracts).

+The front-end of the marketplace is available at [greenfield-data-marketplace-frontend](https://github.com/bnb-chain/greenfield-data-marketplace-frontend/).

 ## Install

 To install dependencies: